-By using formative assessment data to monitor students' progress, teachers will be able to make the necessary modifications and adjustments to best support students.
-This assessment data can take many forms such as checks for understanding or exit tickets.
+By using data from core assessments, teachers will be able to make the necessary modifications and adjustments to best support students who require additional academic challenge.
 Teachers will utilize workshop time, as well as differentiated choices for gifted and talented students throughout the day to support them in continual growth.
-All students at Alliance Leichtman-Levine will be valued for their individualism and their interests and passions will be cultivated.
+All students at McKinzie will be valued for their individualism and their interests and passions will be cultivated.
 Further, the teachers will work together to develop plans to best support students in driving forward their academic achievement and pursuits in relation to the students' learning profiles and specific talents.
 In order to ensure that the needs of all students are being met, the staff will utilize the Student Success Team (SST) process for students who have been identified as consistently achieving well above the norms (as measured by formative, summative, and standardized testing) just as they would use the process for identifying students who struggle.